 Each worker gains secure, one-click access into all their AWS resources, from AppStream to Developer to Amazon Marketing Services and more, via the Amazon Web Console or the Command Line Interface.
 This access evolves automatically as employees onboard, change roles and groups, and offboard, with all changes in Active Directory automatically flowing to Okta and AWS.
 No more password sprawl and reset fiascos, no more teams stalled waiting for resource access, no more wasted IT time provisioning and reprovisioning dozens or hundreds of users manually.

-Organizations can go even further with AWS SSO, automating the provisioning of AWS entitlements as part of defined Okta Workflows.
+Organizations can go even further with AWS IAM Identity Center, automating the provisioning of AWS entitlements as part of defined Okta Workflows.
 With Okta and AWS integrated, actions like these can be reliably automated based on roles and rules, tapping into the granular capabilities of the tech stack without overburdening your existing IT Team.